Residence Hall FAQ

 Will I get my deposit back if I do not attend WVU?

-If you are not planning on attending WVU, we will refund $125.00 of the housing deposit if we receive your written notification of intent to cancel your contract by May 1 for the fall term or December 1 for the spring term.
+If you are not planning on attending WVU, we will refund $125.00 of the housing deposit if we receive your written notification of intent to cancel your contract by June 1 for the fall term or December 1 for the spring term.
 After this date, deposits are nonrefundable regardless of when you pay the deposit.
 Application/contracts can be cancelled ONLY if you are not attending WVU.
-You must notify us via your MIX account with an email to WVU-Assign@mail.wvu.edu, or you may use the online cancellation system at http://cancel.wvu.edu/
+You must notify us via your MIX account with an email to WVU-Assign@mail.wvu.edu, or you may complete an online cancellation form

 Can I sign a housing contract for one semester?